visnkmr/filedime/README.md

 ## Build from source

 clone the repo
-npm i
+bun i
-npm run watch
+should use node version 20
 in a new terminal window "cargo tauri dev" for testing.
-in a new terminal window "cargo tauri build" for making .exe.
+in a new terminal window "cargo tauri build" for making executables (.exe for windows or bin file on linux).